January 2025: The number of pending actions in the GLP-1 RA MDL continues to grow, with 1,331 actions now pending.

 Lawsuits against Eli Lilly allege the manufacturer was aware or should’ve been aware of dangerous side effects associated with Trulicity (dulaglutide) and other GLP-1 RA drugs.
 Eli Lilly failed to warn consumers, including many who now suffer from severe health conditions, plaintiffs argue.

-The Trulicity® lawsuit is a part of a MDL that includes several other Type 2 diabetes medications and prescription weight-loss medications.
+The Trulicity® lawsuit is a part of a MDL that includes several other type 2 diabetes medications and prescription weight-loss medications.
 Eli Lilly also faces litigation concerning Mounjaro® and Zepbound® — brand names for the drug tirzepatide.

 In addition, drug manufacturer Novo Nordisk faces lawsuits over injuries that users allege were caused by its GLP-1 medications, including Ozempic® and Wegovy® (both generically called semaglutide) and their predecessors.